Home » Symptoms » Cat Symptoms A-Z » Increased Personal Hygiene (Licking)

 If the increased personal hygiene is accompanied by visible weight loss, diarrheaDiarrhea refers to the condition of frequent, watery bowel movements, which can be a sign of infections, digestive disorders, or other health problems. or vomiting, a veterinarian should also be consulted immediately, as this may indicate more serious health problems.

-Symptom recognition for animal owners and veterinary diagnostic procedures
+Symptom recognition for the pet owner and veterinary diagnostic procedure

-What can pet owners do and professional therapy options
+What the pet owner can do and professional therapy options

 As a pet owner, you can take measures to provide your cat with immediate relief.
-Make sure your cat’s environment is quiet and avoid sudden changes that could triggerA trigger is a stimulus that elicits a specific reaction or state.
+Ensure that your cat’s environment is quiet and avoid sudden changes that could triggerA trigger is a stimulus that elicits a specific reaction or state.
 In veterinary medicine, this can refer to emotional responses, such as fear or aggression, or medical conditions, such as seizures in dogs and cats. stressStress refers to the state of an organism reacting to external stimuli or demands.
 In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being..

 Regular grooming with a soft comb can help remove loose hair and stimulate the skin, which can reduce itching.
-Make sure your cat is regularly dewormed and treated for fleas to prevent parasiteA parasite is an organism that lives on or in another living being (the host) and feeds at its expense.
-Parasites can cause a variety of diseases in animals and humans. infestation.
+Make sure your cat is regularly dewormed and treated for fleas to prevent parasite infestation.

 If an allergyAn allergy is an overreaction of the immune system to a normally harmless substance, the allergen.
-The reaction can include symptoms such as skin rash, itching, sneezing, respiratory distress, or in severe cases, anaphylactic shock. is suspected, a change in diet can help.
+The reaction can include symptoms such as skin rash, itching, sneezing, respiratory distress, or in severe cases, anaphylactic shock. is suspected, a change in diet may help.
 Discuss the possibility of a hypoallergenic diet or other dietary adjustments with your veterinarian.

 In situations where stressStress refers to the state of an organism reacting to external stimuli or demands.
 In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. plays a role, calming supplements or pheromone products for cats can be useful.
 These can help lower your cat’s stressStress refers to the state of an organism reacting to external stimuli or demands.
 In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. levels and normalize behavior.